Yale English Monarchs Series Overview

 Notable among these titles are the first books of monarchs of Great Britain [etc.].
 Hitherto all titles were of English kings (see General Notes below).
 Subsequently, Yale has published books on five British monarchs (Anne to George IV) and with regard to the post-union but pre-British monarchs elevated the James II biography to series status.
 Additionally, a new James VI/I biography is being prepared.
 Methuen planned to publish books for at least two Georgian kings - Georges II and IV.
 These two titles were announced in the forthcoming list in the paperback release of Richard III in 1988, but these works were not completed and ultimately were written by different authors.
 On that basis Methuen is recognised as the instigator of this new direction later realised by Yale.

-The last decade has born the fruit of Yale’s work in cultivating the series which, after more than fifty years, seems to be reaching the end.
-Except...Yale seem to be looking at refreshing the books.
+The last decade has born the fruit of Yale’s work in cultivating and renovating the series which, after more than fifty years, seems to be reaching the end.
+Except...Yale has embarked on a program of refreshing the line by replacing the oldest books.
 Already the book on the Conqueror has been updated and likewise James VI/I will eventually have a new book - not only an update but also a vast improvement on the now very inadequate 1967 release.
-Furthermore, a splendid new Richard III book was published by Yale in 2019 but did not replace the 1981 Charles Ross book.
-Clearly Yale's strategy is unfolding slowly.
+Furthermore, a splendid new Richard III book was published by Yale in 2019 but as yet has not replaced the 1981 Charles Ross book, and a new Edward the Confessor is due in 2020.
 Only three reigns, therefore, remain unwritten and absent from the canon: the two kings Charles plus the often overlooked joint reign of William III and Mary II.

 linked on the Series History page has more detail on how each of the two publishing houses, Methuen and Yale, developed the series.
 For a history of Yale University Press see their own account at of their website.

 In the last decade Yale has released a number of English biographical histories.
 Some of these titles which, on face value, might have been included in the English Monarchs series are omitted for one of several reasons.
 For want of a better term they have been described as “Companion” books.
 This is an obvious invention for this website but this label provides a format to include these important Yale books in this catalogue rather than ignore them entirely.
 These books are defined as substantial Yale biographies of those who were regents, in line of succession, contested or shared the throne - or monarchs.
 Note that no Methuen books with these qualifications were found.
-So far seven such titles have been identified, listed in order of publication: Eleanor of Aquitaine (2009); Philip II of Spain (2014); Æthelred (2016); Henry, the Young King (2016); Louis the Lion (2016); Matilda (2019); and Richard III (2019).
+So far eight such titles have been identified which are, listed in order of publication: Eleanor of Aquitaine (2009); Philip II of Spain (2014); Æthelred (2016); Henry, the Young King (2016); Louis the Lion (2016); Matilda (2019); Richard III (2019); and Cromwell (2021).
 Together these books are gathered here as a wonderful sub-set of serious biographies of quality equal to the series books.
-To observe their separation from the series these pages will have a green banner and background compared with the books in the series which have a blue banner.
+To observe their separation from the series Companion Books pages will have a green banner compared with the books in the series which have a blue banner.